chenyulue/real-world-haskell-updated/doc/04-functional-programming.md

     Left "non-digit 'o'"
     ```

-3. The Prelude function `concat` concatenates a list of lists into a single list, and has the following type.
+3. <span id="Exercises3">The Prelude</span> function `concat` concatenates a list of lists into a single list, and has the following type.

     ```haskell
     concat :: [[a]] -> [a]